pydatabangalore/talks/.github/ISSUE_TEMPLATE/talk-proposal.md

 ---

-- [ ] Don't record this talk.
+- [ ] Do you require internet for the presentation?
-> Check this if you don't want your talk to be recorded.
+- [ ] Do you want your talk to be recorded?